largehadroncollider/lhcSiteSource/content/meshtastic.md

 `https://meshtastic.org/e/#CjISIDhLvMAdwCLRgb82uGEh4fuWty5Vv3Qifp1q-0jWTLGhGgpERUZDT05uZWN0OgIIDQoXEhDEll8RM3_y1VYuYyPFEIVlGgNsaGMSEQgBEAY4AUADSAFQHmgBwAYB`

+## Add the LHC channel to your node

+Since most people will be in the default channel, it may be a little chaotic.
+You can add a secondary channel to your node.

+The parameters are:

+- Channel Name: `lhc`
+- Pre-shared Key: `xJZfETN/8tVWLmMjxRCFZQ==`
+- Role: `Secondary`

+## Talk to our bot

+Reach our bot by sending a direct message to the main node `LHC` ID `!dda1843b`

 ## What's Meshtastic?

 Meshtastic is a project that lets you use inexpensive, battery powered, long range radios to send messages and GPS locations between devices in the field.
 It is a fully open source project that is based on the ESP32 hardware platform.
 The radios are based on the LoRa radio standard, which is a low power, long range digital radio standard.